Denrox/ui-apt-mirror/README.md

 ### Configuration Process

-The startup script uses a template-based approach:
+The setup script uses a template-based approach:

 1. **Template File**: `docker-compose.src.yml` contains the base configuration with environment variable placeholders
-2. **Generation**: The startup script copies the template to `docker-compose.yml` and replaces placeholders with actual values
+2. **Generation**: The setup script copies the template to `docker-compose.yml` and replaces placeholders with actual values
 3. **Customization**: You can modify the generated `docker-compose.yml` file directly if needed

 ### Configuration Variables